 Jim Allen’s Japanese Baseball Page

-The Hot Corner is the title of Jim Allen's weekly column about pro yakyu for The Daily Yomiuri.
+The Hot Corner is the title of Jim Allen’s weekly column about pro yakyu for The Daily Yomiuri.
 His personal site contains an archive of his 2001-2002 columns, a brief history of Japanese baseball and a guide to the game for the uninitiated.
-Allen's more recent columns can be found at The Daily Yomiuri website.
+Allen can be found on Twitter.

 World Baseball Classic